-Firms may choose to top-up the 80% or £2,500 to 100%, but they will be unable to recover the difference.
+Firms may choose to top-up to 100%, but they will not be able to recover the difference.

 How do I calculate earnings for a zero-hours / variable pay employee?

 For zero-hours / variable pay employees with a full 12 months' service before the claim, firms will be able to claim for the higher of either: